BLAZZ-XO/BLAZZ-XO/README.md

 <h3> 🤠 &nbsp;About Me </h3>
 My name real is AKIL , Im from INDONESIA, Tegal, Jawa Tengah

-my hobby, making hacking tools, from hacking games and others, the programs I use, C++, C# and Python, I learned to program since I was 13 years old, until now I still enjoy learning the world of hacking, I am currently 18 years old, I hope you enjoy my program,
+my hobby, making hacking tools, from hacking games and others, the programs I use, C++, C# and PHP, I learned to program since I was 13 years old, until now I still enjoy learning the world of hacking, I am currently 18 years old, I hope you enjoy my program,

 If you need my help, please join my disc, I will be happy to help you